hwdsl2/docker-ipsec-vpn-server/README.md

 If you need to edit VPN config files, you must first [start a Bash session](https://github.com/hwdsl2/docker-ipsec-vpn-server#bash-shell-inside-container) in the running container.

-If you wish to add, edit or remove VPN user accounts, first update your `env` file, then you must re-create the Docker container using instructions in the [next section](https://github.com/hwdsl2/docker-ipsec-vpn-server#update-docker-image).
+If you wish to add, edit or remove VPN user accounts, first update your `env` file, then you must remove and re-create the Docker container using instructions from the [next section](https://github.com/hwdsl2/docker-ipsec-vpn-server#update-docker-image).
+Advanced users can [bind mount](https://github.com/hwdsl2/docker-ipsec-vpn-server#bind-mount-the-env-file) the `env` file.

 Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
 If another DNS provider is preferred, [read below](https://github.com/hwdsl2/docker-ipsec-vpn-server#use-alternative-dns-servers).